How to Apply

 Application instructions are detailed below.
 Please do not submit applications to multiple degree programs within the Department of Epidemiology.
 We will only review one application per applicant and will not be able to refund application fees for an individual who submits multiple applications to the Department of Epidemiology.
-You may indicate on your application if you would welcome consideration for a program within Epidemiology other than the one to which you are applying (e.g. applying to Epi MPH-Global Health track but would welcome consideration for Epi MPH-General track if not admitted to Global Health track).
-If you have any questions about your application contact the Epi Student Academic Services Office (firstname.lastname@example.org).
+If you have any questions about your application contact the Epi Student Academic Services Office (email@example.com).

 - Online Application.
 Begin the UW Graduate School Application for Graduate Study.
 An $85 application fee is required when submitting.
 A limited number of need-based application fee waivers are available for US citizens, Permanent Residents, and Immigrants only.
 The fee waiver is available by choosing “Fee Waiver (For Qualified Applicants)” in the Pay Fee and Submit Application section.

 - CV/Resume.
 Include detailed descriptions of your health-related positions and responsibilities.
 Provide all relevant education and experience including: undergraduate and graduate research, health-related volunteer work, publications, manuscripts and posters, scholarly presentations and awards, certifications, and computer skills.

 - Global Health Track Applicants: Substantial (approximately 2 years) health sciences work experience in a developing country is highly recommended.
 Work with underserved or immigrant populations in the US may substitute for part of the 2 years.